drissamri/beautiful-jekyll/_posts/2015-09-15-continuous-deployment-on-bluemix-with-travisci.md

 ![Travis CI sign up]({{ site.url }}/img/post/travis-ci-signup.png)

-Next head over to your profile so you can select which reposity you want to enable in TravisCI.
+Next head over to your profile so you can select which repository you want to enable in TravisCI.
 In my case this is the repository for this site, the repository is called `drissamri/drissamri.be`.
 This will enable TravisCI start whenever a commit is pushed to Git.

 ![Travis CI sign up]({{ site.url }}/img/post/travis-ci-enable-repository.png)